 As a wedding photographer, my role is a special one.
 I’m being invited to capture two people on the most romantic, joyous day of their lives, and the experience is often just as emotional for me as it is for the couple.
 There’s something really amazing, a really unique energy, that happens in wedding photography, which is why I’m so happy to be doing this as my life’s art and work.

-a little very addicted to citrus tea and drink it until I’m just plain sick of it.
-I play music in my car just loud enough to (hopefully) cover the sound of my own voice as I belt out the lyrics with the windows down.
-I take every opportunity to stare at the night sky and become ridiculously excited each time I spot a shooting star.
-Some day I will sit on the beach in St. Kitts, visit a castle or two on a foggy afternoon in Ireland, watch the aurora borealis in directly over my head and, although I cannot pronounce it, I will stand before Icelands Eyjafjallajökull volcano in person.
+I am an artist and an old soul who loves to bike on vintage cruisers, drive through the mountains, and scour beaches for sea glass.
+I take every opportunity to stare at the night sky and make a wish each time I spot a shooting star.
+Soon, I will sit on the beach in St. Kitts, visit a castle or two on a foggy afternoon in Ireland, watch the aurora borealis directly over my head and, although I cannot pronounce it, I will stand before Icelands breathtakingly beautiful Eyjafjallajökull volcano in person.

 Professional Photographers of America (PPA)